emacstheviking/mercury-library-samples/FFI/README.md

 The input is the source file you wan to use as the target to the "C" function `stat()`.
 We use it to return the file-size and the three available times from the underlying operating system.
-The final version returns a fully populated Mercury type we defined called `statinfo.
+The final version returns a fully populated Mercury type we defined called `statinfo`.